datastax/nodejs-driver/doc/coding-rules/README.md

 - Only use one `Client` instance per keyspace or use a single Client and explicitly specify the keyspace in your queries and reuse it in across your modules in the application lifetime.
 - If you execute a statement more than once, use a prepared statement.
-- You can reduce the number of network roundtrips and also have atomic operations by using batches.
+- In some situations you can reduce the number of network roundtrips and also have atomic operations by using batches.

 ## Client